aaronbloomfield/ics/hws/hw-hashing.md

 $
 ```

+The first line (`echo "Things are going just great" > input.txt`) creates a text file that has the indicated string.
+The second line calls the program above.

 #### Assignment

 Your program can be named anything, and there will have to be a `crc16crack.sh` shell script, described below, to run your program.
 Your program will be run with two command-line parameters:

 1. the input file name to read from
 2. the desired CRC value (in hex) - this will be 4 hexadecimal characters, such as 'abcd' (we will leave out the leading '0x')

+Note that the execution of `crc16crack.sh` can take a few minutes, depending on the platform it was run on.
+This means the Gradescope submission will take a while as well -- see the hints in the Submission section, below, for ways to handle this.

+The program should write its output to a file named `output.txt`.
+Note that the output.txt file above does not have to have a trailing newline character.
+That file should contain the following:

+1. The contents of the original file in its entirety (it will consist only of printable ASCII characters, as well as newlines)
+2. A message of your own, which demonstrates that you *could* modify the original message, possibly maliciously, if desired.
+(Do not actually modify the original message -- just add your message after the original, as that simplifies this assignment.)
+3. A reasonable amount of PRINTABLE ASCII characters (decimal values 32 - 127) to the end of the input file (reasonable means 10 or fewer), such that the new output file has the same CRC as the desired CRC value (the second command-line parameter).
+The only purpose of these characters is to affect the CRC value.

 A sample execution: